 Between 2009 and 2015, the number of renters in the 55-plus demographic increased by 28%, the largest increase of any age group according to U.S. Census Bureau data analyzed by the rental listing website RentCafe.
 Many of these renter retirees are flocking to typical hot spots around the country like Florida and Arizona.
 But not all are looking to fill their days with playing golf and watching more golf on TV from their recliner.
 Many want to live close to shopping, cultural activities, health care, and urban centers.
 Sophisticated providers have taken note and are reconsidering the traditional senior living model to now stress lifestyle over aging.

-Senior Housing Will Respond
+Senior Communities Will Respond

-In other words, senior housing communities should offer residents convenience, socialization, and likeminded neighbors.
+In other words, senior living communities should offer residents convenience, socialization, and likeminded neighbors.
 Take the recent success of the Jimmy Buffet Margaritaville inspired community in Daytona Beach, Florida.
 The massive 6,900 home community includes a fitness center, retail area, arts and learning programs, band shell for live music, and private beachfront club for residents.
 But, active communities don’t exclusively mean seniors who always have booze in the blender, ready to celebrate.
 In the future, look for affinity branding, whether based on religion, military service, sexual orientation, ethnicity or other physcial leisure activity or intellectual interest.

 Author: PRA Senior Partner Gregg Golden.
 Gregg co-leads PRA’s Senior Living Studio, the Hospitality Studio, and the Residential Design Stuio.